-VG Railway (the microprocessor control system for devices of signals, centralization and interlocking) is in operation at 7 of the company's stations (Stoilensky GOK, Mikhailovsky GOK, Lebedinsky GOK, Chernigovets open-pit mine, Vostochniy open-pit mine (Kazakhstan)).
+VG Railway (the microprocessor control system for devices of signals, centralization and interlocking) is in operation at 7 stations of the Stoilensky GOK.
 A dispatching control centre has been established for the enterprise's entire system of railway transport.

 Using the VG Railway the enterprise's stations are integrated into a single data-processing network.
 Station attendants simply observe the trains' movements without needing to manually control call signs: the routing system automatically transfers trains from section to section and from station to station through the hauls.